How can you avoid digital eye strain for you and your children? Dr Vanessa Thai shares some proactive measures

 What is Computer Vision Syndrome?

-Computer Vision Syndrome is the name for a group of eye and vision symptoms that might be experienced as a result of prolonged viewing of computers, tablets, e-readers and smartphones.
+Computer Vision Syndrome is the name for a group of eye and vision symptoms that might be experienced as a result of prolonged viewing of digital devices.
 These symptoms include:

 - Eye strain

 - Tired and irritated eyes